anhvth/cvat/utils/track_updater/README.md

 - [x] Create new track from existing shapes (including interpolation)

+- [x] Create new track from existing track and existing shapes (including interpolation)

 - [x] Create new track from existing tracks (including interpolation)

-- [ ] Create new track from function Draw new rectangle with track (including interpolation)
+- [x] Create new track from function Draw new rectangle with track (including interpolation)

-- [ ] Create new track from newly created shapes

-- [ ] Create new box not belonging to any track
+- [x] Create new box not belonging to any track

 - [ ] Split track